 Features our teachers are now using:

-- Teachers are creating online classrooms, asking students to attend the class, and create and give out assignments.
-Learners and teachers can communicate about the assignments within the platform and teachers can monitor students’ progress.
+- Teachers create online classrooms, ask students to attend the class, and create and give out assignments.
+Students and teachers can communicate about the assignments within the platform, and teachers can monitor students’ progress.

 Support for Administrators: